Introduction

 The failure to retain and transfer institutional knowledge may result in increased staff turnover and further loss of knowledge, translating into higher costs and lower efficiencies.

 Organisations spend a lot of time and resources developing knowledge and capability.
-Some gets translated into procedures and policies, but most of it dwell in people’s heads.
+Some gets translated into procedures and policies, but most of it dwells in people’s heads.

 There is a lack of drive to capture institutional knowledge – it is never a priority.
 There are always more important issues to resolve or tasks to complete.

-Capturing information and developing Manuals and Standard Operating Procedures is not an exciting part of engineering.
+Capturing information and developing Manuals and Standard Operating Procedures are not exciting parts of engineering.

 We are all familiar with memory loss at an individual level and know that the individual’s memory is fragile.